-The tools and programs presented will be beneficial to individuals or plants wanting to implement an energy optimization plan (long term or short term) in all areas of steel manufacturing.
-Energy managers and engineers, facility managers, electrical managers and electrical project engineers and management personnel with oversight responsibility for plant utilities should consider this course.
-The workshop offers a great overview for new engineers, providing a basic understanding of energy-related aspects of utilities in steelmaking and a foundation to recognize and implement energy savings projects.
+The tools and programs presented will be beneficial to individuals or plants wanting to implement an energy and carbon optimization plan (long term or short term) in all areas of steel manufacturing.
+Energy managers and engineers, facility managers, electrical managers, and electrical project engineers and management personnel with oversight responsibility for plant utilities should consider this course.
+The workshop offers a great overview for new engineers, providing a basic understanding of energy and greenhouse gas emissions-related aspects of utilities in steelmaking and a foundation to recognize and implement energy savings projects.

 Bring Your Own Young Professional (BYOYP) Program

 AIST recently launched the Bring Your Own Young Professional (BYOYP) program to encourage our members to help boost the next generation’s involvement in AIST and the steel industry.
 If you are an AIST member and are bringing a Young Professional (age 30 and under) to the conference, you can receive a free gift.
 All you have to do is enter their contact information on the registration form when you sign up for the conference.
 Find out more information about the program here.